GravityKit/GravityExport-Lite/readme.txt

 * Feature: Disable fields and metadata with checkboxes on the settings page.
 Can still be overwritten with the hooks.
 * Feature: Enable notes on the settings page.
 Can still be overwritten with the hook.
 * Feature: Added setting to set the custom filename.
 Can also still be overwritten with the hook.
-* Enhancement: Added error handling to provide better feedback and support.
+* Feature: Added error handling to provide better feedback and support.

 = 1.3.1 =
 * Enhancement: Added notes per entry.
 Activate with `gfexcel_field_notes_enabled`.